nickmanning214/fajita/README.md

         }
     });

 This view is modular because any model could go to it.
-You just have to find a way to plug a model into this view.
+Fajita solves this problem by offering a way to hook a model into a view in a more portable way.

+Fajita views have the portability of custom HTML elements, but without a new and obscure HTML syntax.

-#### Portability of Sub Views
+### Management of Sub Views

+There is no mechanism for managing subviews built into Backbone.
+The word "Sub View" is vague, and has many different meanings.
+The problem that Fajita wants to solve is to be able to fix a view as having a particular type of subview, and be able to reuse this subview in different parent views across different applications.

 ### Sub Models vs Flat Models (a compromise)

+Backbone applications are intended to work with a server, so it is convenient to keep models flat, since SQL tables are also flat and are joined by IDs.
+However, in front-end applications, managing
+## Philosophy

+In Fajita, a View is thought of as a wrapper for a template, and a template is an HTML structure with embedded behaviors (directives).

+# Old

 ### Model variables inside of view templates